Careers360 Logo

 Answer:

-Transgenic animals are the animals in which a foreign gene is expressed.
+Transgenic animals are animals in which a foreign gene is expressed.
 Transgenic rats, pigs, cows, rabbits, sheep, and fish have been produced.
 However, more than 95% of all transgenic animals are mice.
 Four areas in which transgenic animals can be utilized are as follows:

 (a) Fundamental Biological Processes: Transgenic animals can be used to understand insulin-like growth factors in humans: A particular factor can be introduced from another animal, and then the behaviour of this factor can be studied in the transgenic animal.

-models of transgenic animals exist in which cancer, cystic fibrosis, rheumatoid arthritis, etc. can be studied.
+Models of transgenic animals exist in which cancer, cystic fibrosis, rheumatoid arthritis, etc., can be studied.

-(c) Biological Products: A transgenic cow Rosie could produce human protein-enriched milk.
+(c) Biological Products: A transgenic cow, Rosie, could produce human protein-enriched milk.
 This milk contains 2.4 g of human alpha-lactalbumin per litre.
 This milk is nutritionally balanced for babies than normal cow milk.

 (d) Vaccine Safety: Before approval for use in humans, any vaccine needs to prove its safety on model animals.
 For example, transgenic mice have been used to study the safety of polio vaccine.